vrebol/stapedotomy-prediction-code/README.md

-# stapedotomy_prediction_code
+# Stapedotomy prediction

-Prediction of hearing recovery after stapedotomy
+Prediction of hearing recovery after stapedotomy by estimating a postoperative audiogram.

 ## Environment setup